silnrsi/wstr/src/content/docs/reference/styleguide.md

 ## Markdown use

 Page sources need to use the flavor of Markdown supported by Starlight as documented in [Authoring Content in Markdown](https://starlight.astro.build/guides/authoring-content/).
-Examples:
+Additional markdown reference material can be found at the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).

+Examples intended as a reference but also to test all the elements with the site CSS:

 ### Text formatting

-Text can be **bold**, _italic_, ~~strikethrough~~, or `inline code`.
+Text can be **bold**, _italic_, ~~strikethrough~~, `inline code`, or ==highlighted==.
 Note that for clarity please use double asterisks for bold and single underscores for italic.

 ```
-Text can be **bold**, _italic_, ~~strikethrough~~, or `inline code`.
+Text can be **bold**, _italic_, ~~strikethrough~~, `inline code`, or ==highlighted==.
 Note that for clarity please use double asterisks for bold and single underscores for italic.
 ```

 ### Headings